 Research shows that automated speed enforcement is one way to slow drivers down.
-Earlier this year, the Howard County County Council passed a bill authorizing the use of speed cameras in Howard County.
+Earlier this year, the in Howard County.

 Beginning this week, you will start to see them near county schools.
 We want them to have an impact and change driver behavior.
 Our speed cameras will be mobile and will be moved among school zones throughout the county.

-A list of roads scheduled for speed enforcement will be posted in advance online.
+A will be posted in advance online.
 All school zones will be marked as speed camera areas.

 A speed camera citation carries a $40 fine and no points.
 All fines collected go back into the speed camera program.
 Any remaining funds over the cost of the program will be used only for public safety projects.